Calling External Functions from JIT-compiled LLVM Modules using llvm-hs

 dynamic libraries.

-We start with a very simple C file lib.c
+We start with a very simple C file lib.c that defines a function

-which returns twice its argument.
+called external_function which returns twice its argument.
 This is

 the function that we will attempt to call from our LLVM module.